 Since both Richard and Rachel were the ranking officers aboard the shuttle, they were the first to disembark from the shuttle.
 Richard grabbed the bar just above the airlock and swung himself out into the tube.

 Looking back he saw Rachel swing out too but not with his long-practiced grace.
-Being a “Spacer” gave Richard more experience with zero-gee.
+Being a “Spacer” gave Richard far more experience with zero-gee.
 It was quite commonplace in parts of a space habitat like the one he grew up on.
 He never touched any of the handholds along the way, whereas Rachel had to a time or two.
 Once on the other side he grabbed the bar at the top of the fighter bay’s airlock and swung down until his feet hit the deck and the ship’s artificial gravity kept him in place.
-A yellow painted strip showed that past that point, you were officially aboard ship.
+A yellow-painted strip showed that past that point, you were officially aboard ship.

-Both of them looked at the women standing on the other side of the line and noticed that she wore a full captain’s insignia.
+Both of them looked at the woman standing on the other side of the line and noticed that she wore a full captain’s insignia.
 The two other officers that were aboard the shuttle stepped up behind them.
 The four came to attention, saluted aft to where the flag would fly on a sailing vessel, and then saluted the captain and announced their rank and names.
 The captain also returned their salutes.

 “Permission to come aboard ma’am?” the four asked.

 “Granted,” the captain said and the four of them put their arms down and stepped across the dividing line, still at attention.
 “Welcome to the HFS Valiant, I’m Captain Julia Smith,” she turned to her right.
 Both of them hadn’t even noticed the person standing beside the captain.
 “And here is my XO and second in command, Commander Justin Ashland.”
 The four of them quickly snapped off a salute to him and he returned it.